The Best AI Models for Academic Editing in 2026 — Claude, GPT & Gemini Compared

 Do any of the models train on my manuscript?

-No. RevisePilot only uses enterprise endpoints (Anthropic, OpenAI, Google) and Google Cloud Vertex AI (Kimi, GLM, Qwen) where the data-processing terms explicitly exclude training on customer content.
+No. RevisePilot only uses each vendor's enterprise commercial API (Anthropic, OpenAI, Google), where the data-processing terms explicitly exclude training on customer content.

 Want these fixes applied to your manuscript automatically?